cloudmesh-community/book/chapters/cloud/datacenter.md

 A different source publishes what is happening on the internet in a minute, but we have been able to locate a version from 2018 (see
 @fig:internet-minutes-2018).
 While some data seems the same, others are slightly different.
-For example this graph has a lower count for Google searches, while the number of text messages send is significantly higher in contrast to @fig:data-never-sleeps.
+For example, this graph has a lower count for Google searches, while the number of text messages sent is significantly higher in contrast to @fig:data-never-sleeps.

 ![Internet Minute 2018 [@www-internet-minute-2017-2018]](images/internet-minute-2018.jpg){#fig:internet-minutes-2018}

-While reviewing the image from last year from the same author, we find not only increases, but also declines.
+While reviewing the image from last year from the same author, we find not only increases but also declines.
 Looking at facebook showcases a loss of 73000 logins per minute.
 This loss is substantial.
 We can see that facebook services are replaced by other services that are more popular with the younger generation who tend to pick up new services